 If you placed yourself on a wait list, you will receive an email at this time from the Registrar's Office about the status of your wait listed course(s).
 The email will have detailed instructions on how to proceed.

-The Wait List Approved form will close at 8 a.m. on Monday, November 21.
-Registrar's Office staff will make schedule changes for the students who completed the form.
-We will email these students a confirmation when the process is complete, no later than 5 p.m. on Tuesday, November 22.
+The Wait List Approved form will close at 8 a.m. on Tuesday, April 18.
+Registrar's Office staff will make schedule changes for the students who complete the form.
+We will email these students a confirmation when the process is complete, no later than 5 p.m. on Thursday, April 20.

-The drop/add period starts and online registration reopens at 8 a.m. on November 28.
-Wait lists remain active.
+The drop/add period starts and online registration reopens at 8 a.m. on April 24.
+Wait lists will remain active.
 Only students who still wish to get into a class should stay on the wait list, so if you change your mind, please remove yourself from the wait list in plus.hope.edu.

-If you weren't approved to add during wait list week or you didn't fill out the Wait List Approved form to accept your spot, you will remain on the wait list.
+If you weren't approved to add during wait list week or you didn't fill out the Wait List Approved, you will stay on the wait list.
 Both you and the department can see this in plus.hope.edu.
 If a spot opens up in a class that you are wait listed for, you and the department will not be notified, even if you are first on the list.
 However, no one will be able to register themselves for that spot online.
 The only way to register for that spot is to receive permission directly from the instructor of the course and bring it to the Registrar's Office.
 The wait lists are for informational use only and you are encouraged to watch the status of your class and contact the instructor for permission to add.

 - WAIT LIST RECOMMENDATIONS